karatelabs/karate/README.md

 ======================================================
 ```

 The [Karate Demo](karate-demo) has a working example of this set-up.
+It also shows how a third-party maven-plugin can be (optionally) used to generate some pretty reports.

-This is the preferred way of automating the execution of all Karate tests in a project, mainly because the other Cucumber reports (e.g. HTML) are not thread-safe.
-In other words, please rely on the `CucumberRunner.parallel()` JUnit XML output for CI and test result reporting, and if you see any problems, or if your CI tool does not support the JUnit XML format, please submit a defect report.
+This is the preferred way of automating the execution of all Karate tests in a project, mainly because the other 'native' Cucumber reports (e.g. HTML) are not thread-safe.
+In other words, please rely on the `CucumberRunner.parallel()` JUnit XML and Cucumber JSON output for CI and test result reporting, and if you see any problems, or if your CI tool does not support the JUnit XML format, please submit a defect report.

 ## Logging
 > This is optional, and Karate will work without the logging config in place, but the default